 - Preheat oven to 350F

-- Use a fork to shred the chicken breasts.
+- Take the chicken out of the oven and let it cool slightly.
+Use a fork to shred the chicken breasts.

-- Spread a few tablespoons of enchilada sauce on the bottom of a 13x9 baking dish or lasagna pan.
+- Spread a few tablespoons of enchilada sauce on the bottom of a 13×9 baking dish or lasagna pan.

-- Bake in the oven for about 20-30 minutes or until the cheese is melted and bubbly.
+- Bake in a 350F oven for about 20-30 minutes or until the cheese is melted and bubbly.